Ang ku kueh: Red tortoise cake mold

 Red tortoise cake molds are an important tool when making red tortoise cakes.
 Apart from molding the red tortoise cakes into perfectly round or oval shapes, these molds are also used to imprint patterns onto the surfaces of the red tortoise cakes.
 Usually carved out of wood or molded from plastics, there are many different types of red tortoise cake molds available on the market.
 There are also red tortoise molds that create floral patterns instead of the tortoise shell pattern seen on traditional red tortoise cakes.
 These molds are used to enhance the aesthetic value of red tortoise cakes and there is no cultural significance attached to the differing designs on these molds.

 Varieties

-Many bakeries and pastry shops have added new twists to the traditional red tortoise cake and found ways to introduce innovative and creative variants of this pastry.
-In Singapore, apart from the usual fillings of peanut or mung bean paste, there are now red tortoise cakes filled with flavors such as durian and coconut among many others.
-Catered to suit all tastes and preferences, these new products on the market bear testament to the popularity of red tortoise cakes among consumers.

-Among the Peranakans it is known as Kueh Ku or Ang Ku Kueh.
-The black variant is known as Kueh Ku Hitam.

 Jelly red tortoise cake

 Though it looks exactly like the traditional red tortoise cake physically, jelly red tortoise cake is significantly different from its traditional counterpart.
 Instead of a skin that is made from glutinous rice flour, jelly red tortoise cakes have skins that are made of sweetened gelatin.
 The gelatin mixture along with fillings such as cream or custard are poured into plastic molds and then refrigerated to enable the gelatin mixture to set and harden.
 These jelly red tortoise cakes are served chilled and presented on green plastic strips instead of traditional banana leaves.
 They are especially popular among children who view these cakes as a delicious treat and enjoy the jelly red tortoise cakes for its refreshing sweetness.